XHTX-TDT

 XHTX-TDT is a television station in Tuxtla Gutiérrez, Chiapas.
-The station is owned by Telemisión, S.A. de C.V., a business of the Partida Amador family, and an affiliate of Multimedios Televisión.
+The station is owned by Telemisión, S.A. de C.V., a business of the Partida Amador family.

 History

 XHTX, on analog channel 8, was the first television station to sign on in Chiapas.
 Like a number of other old-line local stations, it was built in time for the 1968 Summer Olympics, receiving its concession on October 7 of that year and beginning transmissions October 12.
 The station was owned by José de Jesús Partida Villanueva, who had been involved in the operations of several Chiapas radio stations (including XEWM and XEUI).

 After the Games, XHTX began regular broadcasts, with local programming and national network programs from XHGC and XHTV.
 It broadcast from the tower used by radio station XEON and two additional transmitters in Ocozocoautla and San Cristóbal de las Casas.
 By 1979, the station had switched to primarily repeating XEW and XEQ Canal 9 de Televisa.
 The station was also known as Televisur.